-National UK emissions of primary PM{10} have been estimated as totalling 213,000 tonnes in 1996.
-Of this total, around 24% was derived from road transport sources, 38% from industrial sources, 16% from power stations and 17% from domestic and other low-power combustion.
+National UK emissions of primary PM{10} have been estimated as totalling 208,000 tonnes in 2001.
+Of this total, around 17% was derived from road transport sources, 9% from power stations and 16% from domestic and other low-power combustion.
 It should be noted that, in general, the emissions estimates for PM{10} are less accurate than those for the other pollutants with prescribed objectives, especially for sources other than road transport.

 The Government established the Airborne Particles Expert Group (APEG) to advise on sources of PM{10} in the UK and current and future ambient concentrations.
 Their conclusions were published in January 1999 (APEG, 1999).
 APEG concluded that a significant proportion of the current annual average PM{10} is due to the secondary formation of particulate sulphates and nitrates, resulting from the oxidation of sulphur and nitrogen oxides.
 These are regional scale pollutants and the annual concentrations do not vary greatly over a scale of tens of kilometres.
 There are also natural or semi-natural sources such as wind-blown dust and sea salt particles.
 The impact of local urban sources is superimposed on this regional background.
-Such local sources are generally responsible for winter episodes of hourly mean concentrations of PM{10} above $100~\mu g~m^{-3}$ associated with poor dispersion.
+Such local sources are generally responsible for winter episodes of hourly mean concentrations of PM{10} above 100 μ g m-3 associated with poor dispersion.
 However, it is clear that many of the sources of PM{10} are outside the control of individual local authorities and the estimation of future concentrations of PM{10} are in part dependent on predictions of the secondary particle component.